We Compare the Hardware & Software to Help You Decide

 And then there are those who say to heck with all of that.

 Enter the music streaming enthusiast.
 Now, that's not to say that those who enjoy streaming music don't also keep and enjoy a physical collection.
-But there is something to be said for the streamlined experience of having a virtual -- and virtually limitless -- collection of music at one's fingertips.
-This includes stored files from one's personal collection as well as music streamed from one of several popular streaming services.
+But there is something to be said for the streamlined experience of having a virtual — and virtually limitless — collection of music at one's fingertips.
+This includes stored files from one's personal collection as well as music streamed from any number of popular streaming services.